Skip to main content

 You can go directly to your employer personally or anonymously, but this may not have any real effect.
 Your employer may have a whistleblowing policy in a staff handbook that you should read before considering your next steps.
 Such a policy will explain what you should expect and should also direct you to external bodies if you cannot speak to your employer directly.
 However, regardless of their policy, you can still report your concern to them.

 Alternatively, you can go to a ‘prescribed person’.
 The prescribed person will depend on what you are blowing the whistle on.
 Remember that once you pass on the information to your employer or your prescribed person, you won’t have any further influence on proceedings.
-You can find a list of prescribed persons as defined by the Department for Business, Energy, and Industrial Strategy here.
+You can find a list of prescribed persons defined by the Department for Business, Energy, and Industrial Strategy here.
 They include Ofcom, the Accounts Commission for Scotland, The Bank of England, HMRC, The Comptroller and Auditor General, the SFO, the FCA, and other bodies.

-Wider disclosures than that may be permitted but are very fact sensitive.
+Wider disclosures than that may be permitted but are very fact-sensitive.
 For example, disclosure to the media will only be protected in limited circumstances.
 Where disclosure is not permitted, you will not retain the protection given by PIDA.

 To bring a successful claim in the Employment Tribunal (ET) if you are dismissed (or suffer a detriment), you will need to show the following: